cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 ### Primer on Radiative Cooling

-At the time of writing, simulations must always be initialized with CIE cooling (cooling shuts off below 1e4 K) in order to prevent immediate of the gas disk.
-The current strategy for using other cooling mechanisms.
-After running the simulation long enough to start driving turbulence in the gas disk (commonly a few 10s of Myr), you can then restart the simulation with a different cooling recipe.
+At the time of writing, simulations must always be initialized with CIE cooling (cooling shuts off below 1e4 K) in order to prevent immediate collapse of the gas disk.

+To use other cooling mechanisms, we currently recommend that you:

+- start running the simulation with CIE cooling

+- after enough time has passed to start driving turbulence in the gas disk (commonly a few 10s of Myr), you can then restart the simulation with a different cooling recipe.

 ### Primer on Feedback and Star Formation:

-In a simulation without particles, we feedback is implemented with a CGOLs like mechanism.

-We also provide a basic particle-based feedback approach.
+We provide a basic particle-based feedback approach.
 At the moment, all star particles must be initialized at startup (see below).
 In the future, the goal is to introduce self-consistent star formation.

 ## Configurations